When someone has a cardiac arrest, help could be around the corner. With the launch of a new app, GoodSAM, in Scotland, you could be that help.

 Using the same technology that finds the closest taxi or takeaway, the app will alert nearby lifesavers, allowing them to respond to the call and attend to the person in need.
 Making the most of our collective life saving and doing everything we can to get those vital chest compressions started as early as possible.
 All it needs is a simple sign up and you could be involved in saving a life.
 So sign up and download the app and let’s continue to be a nation that cares.

 You don’t need to be a trained professional to be a GoodSAM responder, you don’t even need a first aid certificate.
 You just need to know CPR.
 Watch the videos to refresh your memory or learn for the first time.

 Step 2: Sign up to GoodSAM

 Sign up is easy just click the GoodSAM logo and follow these steps to become a medical responder with GoodSAM.
-Don’t worry you don’t have to be a Doctor, you just need to know CPR.
+Don’t worry you don’t have to be a Doctor, you just need to know CPR and be over 18.
 You’ll need some photo ID to hand.

 - Complete the form